 \subsection{Problem Formulation}

-We formulate the specification-driven APR problem as follows.
-Given a buggy program $C$, a problem description, and a test suite $T$ = $\{t_1, t_2, \ldots, t_n\}$, where each test case $t_i$ = $(x_i, y_i)$ consists of an input $x_i$ and its expected output $y_i$ produced by the canonical program $C^*$.
-By executing the buggy program $C$ on each test case in $T$, we partition the test suite into two subsets: $P = \{\, t_i \in T \mid C(x_i) = y_i \,\}$ and $F = \{\, t_j \in T \mid C(x_j) \neq y_j \,\}$, where $P$ denotes the set of passing test cases and $F$ denotes the set of failing test cases.
-Our objective is to generate a set of postconditions $S$ that are both consistent with and complete with respect to the intended program behavior $I$, which is specified in the problem description.
+We formulate the specification-driven APR problem as~follows.
+Given a buggy program $C$, a description, and a test suite $T$ = $\{t_1, t_2, \ldots, t_n\}$, where each test case $t_i$ = $(x_i, y_i)$ consists of an input $x_i$ and its expected output $y_i$ produced by the canonical program $C^*$.
+By executing the buggy program $C$ on each test case in $T$, we partition the test suite into two subsets: the passing test cases $P = \{\, t_i \in T \mid C(x_i) = y_i \,\}$ and the failing ones $F = \{\, t_j \in T \mid C(x_j) \neq y_j \,\}$.
+Our objective is to generate a set of postconditions $S$ that are both consistent with and complete with respect to the intended program behavior $I$, which is specified in the description.
 Ideally, we aim to find an optimal condition set $S^*$ that maximizes completeness while satisfying a sufficiently high consistency requirement:

-where $\text{Consistency}(S, I)$ measures how well the postconditions $S$ align with the intended behavior $I$, and $\text{Completeness}(S, I)$ measures the \text{discriminative} ability of $S$ to expose abnormal behaviors in incorrect mutated executions rather than remaining trivial.
+where $\text{Consistency}(S, I)$ measures how well the postconditions $S$ align with the intended behavior $I$, and $\text{Completeness}(S, I)$ measures $S$'s \text{discriminative} ability to expose deviated behaviors in incorrect mutated executions, rather than being~trivial.

-Directly measuring \textbf{Consistency} and \textbf{Completeness} is infeasible in practice, since both depend on the correct program $C^*$ and its intermediate execution states, which are unavailable in our repair setting.
+Directly measuring \textbf{Consistency} and \textbf{Completeness} is infeasible in practice, since both depend on the correct program $C^*$ and its intermediate execution states, which are unavailable in APR.
 Thus, we introduce \textit{$\alpha$-$\beta$ algorithm} that assesses the quality of generated postconditions using only observable executions of the buggy program.
-Specifically, the $\alpha$ signal leverages the passing test cases $P$ to estimate whether a generated postcondition is consistent with the intended behavior, while the $\beta$ signal leverages failing executions to estimate whether the postcondition is sufficiently discriminative, rather than incomplete or trivially satisfied.
-Using $\alpha$ and $\beta$ as practical surrogates for consistency and completeness, we define the approximated optimal specification set $\hat{S}$ as:
+Specifically, the $\alpha$ signal leverages the passing test cases $P$ to estimate whether a generated postcondition is consistent with the intended behavior, while the $\beta$ signal leverages failing executions to estimate whether the postcondition is sufficiently discriminative.

 Since \tool operates over a finite set (S') of LLM-generated candidate postconditions, it does not solve a global optimization problem.
 Instead, it realizes the objective through threshold-based selection over (S').
 The threshold on $\alpha$ serves as a reliability filter, removing postconditions that are not supported by passing executions.
 The threshold on $\beta$ acts as a discriminative filter, removing postconditions that are too weak, incomplete, or uninformative for debugging.